Daniel MacPherson: Early life

-MacPherson grew up in Sydney's beachside suburb of Cronulla.
+MacPherson was born in Sydney.
+He grew up in Sydney's beachside suburb of Cronulla.
 He was accepted into Mensa at the age of 10 and went on to attend the academically selective school Sydney Boys High School.
+MacPherson competed in triathlons for six years.
+After winning Club Champion Rookie of the Year in 1995, he secured a place in the NSW Championships.

 Career

 MacPherson was discovered while competing in the Kurnell triathlon in southern Sydney when he was 16.
 He soon landed the role of Joel Samuels in the soap opera Neighbours, starting in 1998.
 Soon after, MacPherson won a Logie Award in 1999 for Most Popular New Talent.
 After leaving the soap in 2002, MacPherson travelled to the United Kingdom to star in a British production of the musical Godspell in which he alternated the lead roles of Jesus and Judas with English entertainer Jonathan Wilkes.
 During this time MacPherson resided in Notting Hill with close friend Robbie Williams.
 After completing the show, MacPherson was offered the role of PC Cameron Tait in the British drama The Bill, which he played from 2003 until late 2004.
 Upon leaving The Bill, he took a role playing Jesus opposite Edward Woodward as God in The Mysteries.
 This was a drama based on a medieval mystery play cycle in which every scene moved to a different part of Canterbury Cathedral.

-In 2005, MacPherson returned to Australia to present the Australian version of The X Factor.
-MacPherson received very positive feedback, despite the series attracting low ratings.
-After the season had finished, reports stated that before one of the live shows MacPherson was accidentally knocked unconscious by a crew member.
+In 2005, MacPherson returned to Australia to host The X Factor.
+Despite the series garnering low ratings, MacPherson received positive feedback for his performance.
+After the season concluded, reports emerged that, before one of the live shows, MacPherson was accidentally knocked unconscious by a crew member.
 After regaining consciousness several minutes later, and being rushed to hospital, MacPherson went on to do the show that night despite being heavily concussed.
 He says he "remembers nothing at all" from that night's broadcast.
 This was undetected by the public.
 The following year, MacPherson hosted a three-part series called Killer Sharks on Australia's Network Ten in February 2006.
 In late 2006, he appeared in a British/Australian production entitled Tripping Over.
 The show appeared on Channel 5 in the United Kingdom and Network Ten in Australia.
 Tripping Over featured MacPherson's ex-Neighbours co-star Brooke Satchwell.
 Tripping Over received numerous positive reviews and the show was a hit with Australian critics; however due to funding issues it was not picked up for a second season.